right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 - Immediately and politely establishes his rank
 - Ability to show both correction and caring simultaneously
 - Commitment (to his peers' and his subordinates' success)
-- Courage (ability to be the dominant, aggressive male to
+- Courage (ability to be the dominant, aggressive male to## protect others)

----

-# THE PASSPORT

-## protect others)

 - Goal-oriented (setting goals in very short- and long-term venues)
 - Generosity (sharing with lesser males and giving helpful advice when needed)